 If you're struggling to reconcile the risk-reward tradeoff, how would you regulate the printing press?

 The Communist Manifesto and Mein Kampf engendered the death and destitution of millions, setting back humanity by decades.

 Will AI replace humans?

 If you believe this, please use Siri.
 (No, Siri, no!
 I said check the Warriors score.
-I did NOT say call my mother-in-law.)
+I did NOT say call Pizza Hut.)

 On a serious note, we see AI more as "augmented intelligence" than "artificial intelligence" -- technology that augments people.
 Someday, researchers may invent general intelligence and displace humans, but that day is neither today nor tomorow.

 Until then, AI can empower individuals by sparking creativity and automating drudgery.
-Those who dismiss machine learning overlook how much reptition mars the creative process and human jobs, including art and programming.
+Those who dismiss machine learning overlook how much reptition mars the creative process and normal jobs, including art and programming.